 There are several ways to do all white without going overboard.
 Provide some context in color with accents or with an equal measure of another color.
 Color doesn’t have to be bold and bright, even another neutral color or metallic can help elevate white to a new level.
 You could also opt for adding texture to your white kitchen.
 Some texture gives a white kitchen depth and creates a richer design.

-Granite countertops are a kitchen trend to avoid in 2021.
+Granite countertops are a kitchen trend to avoid in 2022.
 They were the standard in the 90s and 2000s but now they just make a kitchen look dated.
-The new trending countertop is quartzite, a beautiful (and pricy) favorite of Joanna Gaines that took kitchen design by storm.
+The new trending countertop is quartzite, a beautiful (and pricy) favorite that took kitchen design by storm.

 The concept behind the popularity of quartzite and the downfall of granite is about vein vs grain.
 Granite is a grained stone.
 That’s what gives it the speckled appearance.
 Veined stones like marble and quartzite have strands of darker or lighter stone running through a solid field.
 It’s the speckled look you want to keep away from.
 Any countertop surface that has a more solid color or veining will be right on trend: marble, concrete, wood, engineered stone, etc.

 The ornate detailing that we’ve all loved over the years is falling by the wayside.
 The trend now leans toward minimalism and simplicity.
 Though details offer personalization and character, they can be heavy and don’t age well.